Krishnakanth172/Digit-Recognition-Leveraging-Data-Augmentation-and-CNN/README.md

-Project Overview
+Overview
-This project implements a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset.
-The dataset consists of grayscale images of digits (0-9) that have been normalized and reshaped for CNN input.
-The model is enhanced using data augmentation techniques to improve generalization and accuracy.
-The final model is evaluated on the test data and provides predictions on unseen samples.
+This project took a CNN on the MNIST dataset for classifying the handwritten digits.
+The digit images are given as from 0 to 9, which are normalized and reshaped to match in size to be input required by CNNs.
+In data augmentation, a method can be applied to this to make it enhance the model so as to get an improved accuracy when generalized.
+The test model would be run to check it on test data, producing results in terms of predictions about the unseen samples.

-Key Features
+Important Features
-CNN Architecture: A sequential model with convolutional layers, max-pooling, dropout, and dense layers to classify the digits.
+CNN Architecture: A sequential model that has convolutional layers, max-pooling, dropout, and dense layers, which can classify the digits.
-Data Augmentation: Applied using ImageDataGenerator to improve model generalization through transformations like rotation, zoom, width/height shifts.
+Data Augmentation: The use of ImageDataGenerator enhances the generalization ability of the model with different kinds of transformations such as rotation, zoom, width/height shifts.
-Training & Validation: The model is trained on the MNIST training set and validated on the test set over 10 epochs.
+Training & Validation: The model will train on the MNIST training set and validated with the test set for 10 epochs.
-Accuracy & Loss: Plots of training and validation accuracy and loss are generated to visualize model performance.
+Accuracy & Loss: It would help in visualizing the model performance by representing the plots of the training accuracy and loss along with the validation accuracy and loss.
-Prediction: The model predicts individual test samples, displaying the true and predicted labels.
+The model classifies the individual test samples.
+True and predicted labels

 Dataset
-The project uses the MNIST dataset, which consists of:
-60,000 training images
-10,000 testing images
+MNIST Dataset is used for the project, which contains: train images = 60,000 test images = 10,000
-The images are grayscale and have a size of 28x28 pixels.
-Each image represents a digit (0-9).
+GrayScale images of size 28x28 pixels, a digit from 0 through 9 in every image.

-Model Architecture
-The CNN architecture consists of the following layers:
-Conv2D layer with 32 filters, followed by a MaxPooling2D layer Conv2D layer with 64 filters, followed by another MaxPooling2D layer Conv2D layer with 64 filters
+Conv2D layer with 64 filters
-Flatten layer to convert the 2D output to 1D
+Flatten layer to take the 2D output to 1-D
 Dense layer with 64 units and ReLU activation
-Dropout layer with 0.5 dropout rate for regularization Dense layer with 10 units (for 10 output classes) and softmax activation for classification.
+Dropout layer with a dropout rate of 0.5 for regularization Dense layer with 10 units, followed by softmax activation because this is a multi-class classification problem.

-Requirements
+Dependencies
 Python 3.x
 TensorFlow 2.x
 NumPy
 Matplotlib

-You can install the dependencies using: pip install tensorflow numpy matplotlib
+You can install the dependencies by using the command: pip install tensorflow numpy matplotlib

-How to Run
+Run
-Clone the repository:
 git clone <repository_url>
 cd  <repository_directory>

-Run the Python script:
+ Running the Python script:
  python mnist_cnn.py

-The script will:
+The script will :
-Load and preprocess the MNIST dataset
-Train the CNN model with data augmentation
-Plot training/validation accuracy and loss
-Display predictions on sample test images
+load and pre-process the MNIST dataset train the CNN model with data augmentation plot training/validation accuracy and loss display predictions over sample test images

-Output
-Accuracy: The model achieves a test accuracy of approximately 99.25%.
-Sample Prediction: A sample test image along with its predicted label is displayed using Matplotlib.

-Results Visualization
-During training, a plot of the training and validation accuracy across epochs will be generated.
+At the time of training, a plot of the training and validation accuracy across epochs will be generated.
-After training, you will see a sample image from the test set with its true and predicted labels.
+At the end of training you will see a sample test image along with its ground truth and predicted labels.